CRM

 Custom layer

-- Preserve useful systems already in place.
+- Preserve useful tools already in place.

 - Add automation and visibility where the gaps are.